surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## View Dashboard

-To view already existing dashboard navigate to dashboard section, then click the dashboard report you want to view.
+To view already existing dashboard navigate to dashboard section under ***My Space*** list click the dashboard report you want to view.

 -   To edit a tag click ***edit*** icon.
   - To set Thumbnail for a tag click ***Thumbnail*** icon.